ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/attack-ruleset/web-attacks/common-web-attacks.md

 **What is this attack**

-XSS  (Cross Site Scripting) attacks are similar to SQL injections but instead, XSS attacks utilize JavaScript runs on a user's machine to execute an attack.
+XSS  (Cross Site Scripting) attacks are similar to SQL injections but instead, XSS attacks utilise JavaScript runs on a user's machine to execute an attack.
 Through an XSS exploit, an attacker could place malicious JavaScript code on your website that would be run by every use that visits the web pages affected the attacker's malicious code.
 This code could steal information or even corrupt what data is sent to the user, allowing the attacker to gain an advantage.

 **Signatures detected**